-The famous writer Stephen King provides us with the perfect analogy for writing.
-In his book, ON WRITING, he describes writing as…
+The famous author Stephen King provides us with the perfect analogy for writing.
+In his book On Writing, he describes writing as:

 Telepathy, of course.
-It’s amusing when you stop to think about it—for years people have argued about whether or not such a thing exists . . . and all the time it’s been right there, lying out in the open like Mr. Poe’s Purloined Letter.
+It’s amusing when you stop to think about it—for years people have argued about whether or not such a thing exists—and all the time it’s been right there, lying out in the open like Mr. Poe’s “The Purloined Letter.”
 All the arts depend upon telepathy to some degree, but I believe that writing offers the purest distillation.

 So what is King saying?

-The best way to think about writing is a process of transferring an image from your mind into the mind of the reader.
-As a writer, you conjure a mental picture of a scene — a location, populated by characters that say and do things.
+The best way to think about writing is a process of transferring an image from your mind to the mind of the reader.
+As an author, you conjure a mental picture of a scene; a location, populated by characters who say and do things.
 You can see the characters, the location and the action.
 It is crystal clear.

-Your job is then to take this image and put it into the mind of the reader.
+Your job is then to take this image and put it in the mind of the reader.

 The problem you face is in taking the crystal clear image from your mind and transferring it to the reader’s mind.

-This is where many inexperienced writers come unstuck.
+This is where many inexperienced authors go awry.
 The instinctive approach is to describe the picture from your mind’s eye in as much detail as possible.
 The theory being that the words on the page will conjure the same image in the mind of the reader.

 Actually, this is a bit of a rookie mistake.

-The result is that if your main character has blue eyes, the inexperienced writer will make them ‘piercing blue’ or ‘an unusual shade of bright blue’ or ‘a shade of blue that would bring the angels from the heavens’.
+The result is that, if your main character has blue eyes, the inexperienced author will make them “piercing blue” or an “unusual shade of bright blue” or a “shade of blue that would bring the angels from the heavens”.

-The problem is that though the English language is pretty good at describing stuff, it is nowhere near as detailed as the mind of the reader.
-The reader’s mind is stacked full of detailed images, which go far beyond any written description.
+The problem is that, although the words of the English language are pretty good at describing stuff, they are nowhere near as detailed as the mind of the reader.
+The reader’s mind is full of detailed images, which go far beyond any written description.

-As soon as you try to pin down the description of an object, person or location, you are actually moving in the wrong direction.
+As soon as you, the author, try to pin down the description of an object, person or location, you are moving in the wrong direction.

 The key here is the opposite of what you think.